Herdubreid/support/README.md

-# support
+# docs
-Support for Celin Excel-Addins
+Documentation for Celin Excel-Addins